greaterthan/Greaterthan-Handbook/working-together/using-our-crm/crm-guidelines.md

 The most important about a CRM is that it is up to date :\).
 Therefore let's try to use it as a tool for our reminders and personal tracking of where we are at with our deals and contracts, because then it will automatically be up to date.

-### Key actions you may want to do regularly
+---

+# Processes

-**After having a call with a customer / partner etc....**
+**When you schedule / do a call / meeting with a customer or partner**

-* log it on your contact's page in the CRM
+* open the persons contact in the CRM
+* Add an "event" to the profile, named "meeting or call" so that we know this call took place.

+**After your call/ meeting**

-* add any important notes for the future
+* add your meeting notes to the contact
-* add the tasks that result from the call
+* create tasks that result from the call, such as "follow up in 2 weeks", "send proposal".
-* create a deal in the pipeline, if there is one
+* create a deal in the pipeline, if there is one.

+**When you create a deal**

+* associate it to one or all related contacts & the organization
+* add tasks

+###